 Good Hotel Guide Review

-hall, dining room, drawing room, free Wi-Fi, in-room (Freeview), 3½-acre grounds.
+hall, dining room, drawing room, in-room TV (Freeview), bicycle storage, 3½-acre grounds (tennis, fishing).

 aged 7 and over welcomed (extra bed from £35, ring to discuss).

 allowed in bedrooms (confirm when booking, £20 a night, 1 dog max.), in garden, not in dining room.

 B&B doubles from £145, singles from £115.
 Min.
 2-night bookings (but ring to check 1-night availability).